RayPT808/activitytracker/README.md

 - Enable users to log activities with required metadata
 - Implement activity form with duration and date selection
 - Display logged activities in a scrollable dashboard view
-- Establish base for filtering and updating activities
+- Establish a base for filtering and updating activities

 ---